Controlling who can access Foldr

 A reverse proxy removes the need for a dedicated public IP address when accessing Foldr externally.
 This brings obvious benefits however you may notice that the client IP address shown in the Foldr audit logs is incorrect.
 This is due to the fact that the source IP address of all network packets that reach the Foldr appliance(s) are showing the address of reverse proxy / firewall rather than the client’s actual IP address.

 To resolve this, you should configure your reverse proxy / firewall to enable the X-Forwarded-For HTTP header for all traffic destined for your Foldr appliance(s).
-Once this has been done and the IP address of the reverse proxy / firewall / load balancer has been configured within Trusted Proxies, your Foldr audit will display the client’s actual IP address in the logs.
+Once this has been done and the IP address of the reverse proxy / firewall / load balancer has been configured within Trusted Proxies, the Foldr Activity log will display the client’s actual IP address.

 More information on X-Forwarded-For header can be found here.